AKarbowskiD/blender-donut/README.md

 ## Credits

-Created while learning Blender using the Blender Guru donut tutorial from 2025.
+Created while learning Blender using the Blender Guru donut tutorial.

 Materials for background as well as flowers in the back were used as free assets